RGF-team/rgf/Readme.md

 * RGF(http://stat.rutgers.edu/home/tzhang/software/rgf/)

 If you can't access the avove URL, alternatively, you can get RGF by downloading https://github.com/fukatani/rgf_python/releases/download/0.1.0/rgf1.2.zip.

-Please see README in the zip file.
+Please see README in the zip file to build rgf executional.

 ## Installation